This is a step-by-step guide on how to get from White Beach to Puka Beach Boracay.

 Puka Shell (also known as Yapak Beach) is arguably, the second most popular beach on the island.
 It is usually quieter and serene on Puka Shell, so it’s a great spot to escape from the crowd while on Boracay.

 Puka Shell Beach is located on the northern side of the island, and can be reached through a couple of ways.

-Here are some of the ways on how to get to Puka Beach, Boracay:
+Here are some of the ways on how to get from White Beach to Puka Beach, Boracay:

 You can easily hire a tricycle to return to White Beach.
 Walk to the main road near the beach entrance and wait for an electric tricycle.
 But take note that you will need to be patient as they don’t follow scheduled routes like buses.